Datadog’s Process Monitoring allows for real-time visibility of the most granular elements in a deployment.

 While actively working with the Live Processes, metrics are collected at 2s resolution.
 This is important for highly volatile metrics such as CPU.
 In the background, for historical context, metrics are collected at 10s resolution.

 Collection of open files and current working directory is limited based on the level of privilege of the user running

 dd-process-agent is able to access these fields, they are collected automatically.

 Real-time (2s) data collection is turned off after 30 minutes.
 To resume real-time collection, refresh the page.

 In container deployments, the

-user metadata field will function without access to this file.
+user metadata field function without access to this file.

-passwdfile and will not perform username resolution for users created within containers.
+passwdfile and does not perform username resolution for users created within containers.

 Additional helpful documentation, links, and articles: